jmhibben/MuD-Notes/README.md

 # MuD Notes
-An Electron-powered, CommonMark-based note-taking app.
+An Electron-powered, CommonMarkl-based note-taking app.

 ## Using MuD Notes